 - 9 DIY: A simple sweat bee trap

 What is a sweat bee and how do you identify one?

-Most of these are dull and dark black in colour.
+Most of these are dull and dark black in color.
 Many species which are partially or completely green have been identified as well.
-These are usually shiny and brilliantly coloured.
+These are usually shiny and brilliantly colored.
 These green bees or green sweat bees are usually longer than other sweat bees.
-Red, blue and purple coloured sweat bees are not uncommon.
+Red, blue and purple-coloured sweat bees are not uncommon.

 Not to be confused with hoverflies

 Many species of sweat bees have that familiar yellow and black characteristic of the bees.
 But not all flying menaces that bear this reoccurring color theme in the flying insect world should be identified as sweat bees.
 There is a cleverly deceptive fly called the hoverfly which looks like a yellow and black sweat bee.
 It flies around smugly, looking dangerous.
 Birds refrain from attacking these because of their appearance, since they know that bees can sting.

 Hoverflies are the mimics of nature.
 They even mimic the stinging action of the bees and wasps if you get hold of them.
 In such a case, hoverflies try to push their abdomen into you.
 But they do not have any stings and are harmless.
 The easiest way to tell hoverflies apart from bees and wasps is to notice their wings.
 Hoverflies have only a single pair of wings while bees and wasps have two pairs.

 Sweat bees are attracted to your sweat.
 Due to their small size, it is easy to miss them when they are flying around you in an effort to land and lap up your sweat dripping down.
 Our sweat has a fair concentration of salts, the same reason why it tastes bitter.
 It has been found that the legs of the sweat bees are sensitive to sugar and even more so to salt.